MicrosoftDocs/azure-docs/articles/synapse-analytics/monitoring/how-to-monitor-using-azure-monitor.md

 With Azure Monitor diagnostic settings, you can route diagnostic logs for analysis to multiple different targets.

 * **Storage account**: Save your diagnostic logs to a storage account for auditing or manual inspection.
 You can use the diagnostic settings to specify the retention time in days.
-* **Event Hub**: Stream the logs to Azure Event Hubs.
+* **Event Hubs**: Stream the logs to Azure Event Hubs.
 The logs become input to a partner service/custom analytics solution like Power BI.
 * **Log Analytics workspace**: Analyze the logs with Log Analytics.
 The Azure Synapse integration with Log Analytics is useful in the following scenarios:
   * You want to write complex queries on a rich set of metrics that are published by Azure Synapse to Log Analytics.
 You can create custom alerts on these queries via Azure Monitor.
   * You want to monitor across workspaces.
 You can route data from multiple workspaces to a single Log Analytics workspace.

-You can also use a storage account or Event Hub namespace that isn't in the subscription of the resource that emits logs.
+You can also use a storage account or Event Hubs namespace that isn't in the subscription of the resource that emits logs.
 The user who configures the setting must have appropriate Azure role-based access control (Azure RBAC) access to both subscriptions.

 #### Configure diagnostic settings